Skip to main content

 On Target

-The regulatory, permits and tenures indicator status remained “green” as of December 31, 2022.
-Overall, BC Hydro continues to be issued permits and authorizations in accordance with construction timelines.
-As of December 31, 2022, 601 of the estimated 648 provincial and federal permits required for the Project have been received and are actively being managed.
+The regulatory, permits and tenures status remains “green.”
+Overall, BC Hydro continued to be issued permits and authorizations in accordance with construction timelines.
+As of December 31, 2023, 633 of the estimated 671 provincial and federal permits and authorizations required for the Project have been received and are actively being managed.
+This includes all required regulatory approvals to commence reservoir filling.

 Environment

-BC Hydro worked with the B.C.
-Environmental Assessment Office to address the order and letter.
-BC Hydro is seeking an amendment to the Site C Construction Environmental Management Plan to clarify that the current approaches to managing potentially acid-generating rock provide adequate environmental protection.
-Additionally, BC Hydro is developing final treatment plans for potentially acid-generating sites that will not be addressed through dam construction or the creation of the reservoir.
+BC Hydro continues to develop final treatment plans for potentially acid-generating sites that will not be addressed through dam construction or the creation of the reservoir.

 Procurement